 The custom report exported from Skyline can almost be directly read by Peak View, but there are a few changes in format that need to be made first.
 Currently these changes need to be made manually but hopefully can be automated in the future:

 Format of modified peptide sequences in modification_sequence column must be edited.
 Peak View can only read modifications in the “short-name” format, for example C[CAM] for carbamidomethylation of carbon.
 Skyline can read short-name format, but it currently always outputs in mass difference format, e.g. C[+57.0].
 Thus, you must manually change the mass difference format to the short-name format in the modification-sequence column, before it can be read by Peak View.
-To find the short name for the modification, you can first find the long name in the Skyline settings (which should contain the mod), and then (if you have access to Skyline source code) you can look up the short name in the UniModData.cs file in the Skyline project.
-ABSciex may also publish a list of short names though I have not needed this myself.
+To find the short name for the modification, you can first find the long name in the Skyline settings (which should contain the mod), and then (if you have access to Skyline source code) you can look up the short name in the UniModData.cs file in the Skyline project, which can be found at https://svn.code.sf.net/p/proteowizard/code/trunk/pwiz/pwiz_tools/Skyline/Model/DocSettings/UniModData.cs.

 Remove “#N/A” in relative_intensity column.
 When a particular transition does not have a corresponding intensity in the spectral library, Skyline will output a #N/A value in its report.
-Peak View cannot read #N/A and these values should instead by set to 0.
+Peak View cannot read #N/A and these values should instead be set to 0.
 Other columns will occasionally also contain #N/A, and need to be changed to an appropriate default value.
 Sometimes, when your experiment lacks a certain type of data (e.g. no spectral libraries), the whole column is #N/A. In that case, you can delete the whole column and Peak View will still be able to read the file.

-Adjust iRT and RT_detected depending on the setup.
+Adjust iRT and/or RT_detected depending on the setup.
 There are two ways of using retention time information in Skyline: there may be iRT values that are used to predict the retention time, or the RT may be inferred approximately from accompanying DDA runs.
 The Skyline report exports both formats (in the iRT and RT_detected columns, respectively), but you only need one and in fact Skyline will get confused if both are present.
 If you have iRT values, then you should set every entry in the RT_detected column to -1.
-If you do not have iRT values and wish to use the detected RT times instead, then simply delete the iRT column.
+If you do not have iRT values and wish to use the detected RT times instead, then simply delete the iRT column or use the “no iRT” version of the report as provided.
 An example of each format is included with this tutorial.

 The file must be tab-separated, not comma separated.
-You can use MSWord or OpenOffice to make the change, or simply replace commas with tabs in a text editor.
+If this isn’t already the case, you can simply replace commas with tabs in a text editor.

 If, after making these changes, Peak View still cannot read the file, the problem is usually some format or value-type error (e.g. Peak View doesn’t like a particular modification notation).
-Unfortunately, Peak View gives extremely non-specific errors (usually it gives a generic format error with no indication of which line it occurred on), so tracking down the source of the problem can be difficult.
-I have often had to import the file part by part to isolate the error.
+Unfortunately, Peak View gives rather non-specific errors (usually it gives a generic format error with no indication of which line it occurred on), so tracking down the source of the problem can be difficult.
+You may need to import the file part by part to isolate the error.

 Importing To Peak View